This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Preheat the oven to 425°F.

 - Add the sliced squash and sliced onion to a parchment-lined baking sheet.
 Drizzle with neutral oil and toss to coat all the squash and onions.
 Spread evenly and sprinkle with salt, pepper, 2 tsp thyme, and 2 tsp sage.
 Place in the preheated oven.
 Roast until the squash and onions are browned and caramelized, 20-25 minutes.
-Once roasted, remove from the oven and allow the squash to cool while rolling out the dough.2 lb squash, 1 medium onion, 1 tbsp fresh thyme leaves, 1 tbsp minced fresh sage, ½ tsp salt, ½ tsp black pepper, 1 ½ tbsp neutral oil
+Once roasted, remove from the oven and allow the squash to cool while rolling out the dough.2 lb squash, 1 medium onion, 1 tbsp fresh thyme leaves, 1 tbsp minced fresh sage, ½ tsp kosher salt, ½ tsp freshly ground black pepper, 1 ½ tbsp neutral oil

 - Roll the chilled pie dough out into an approximately 14-inch circle.